mikecroft/mikecroft.github.io/_drafts/create-basic-lambda-java.md

 &nbsp;
 Also specified here is the region.
 It should be possible to set the region in an `~/.aws/config` file, but I found that this did not work.
 Directly configuring the plugin like I have done here works very well, though.

+Next, we can create a couple of Gradle tasks.
+Here, I've created a `deploy` task and an `invoke` task:

 {% highlight gradle %}
 task deploy(type: AWSLambdaMigrateFunctionTask, dependsOn: build) {
     functionName = "LightController"